 - A business owner, whom we shall call “Joe the Plumber,” seeks to satisfy the needs and wants of this universe by offering his products and services.

 - How does Joe decide which segment to serve?
 Joe’s choice might entail a quick decision, or, on the other hand, Joe’s choice may involve a more rigorous, strategic analysis of the various segments in the universe.
 Whichever the case, Joe seeks to realize a positive economic return on his investment of time and money.

 - How will Joe differentiate his plumbing products and services from the competition?
 Moreover, how will Joe elevate his brand of plumbing above Jane’s brand of plumbing or Bob’s brand of plumbing?
 Joe does not want to “brand” his products and services in an arbitrary fashion.
-Instead, Joe hopes to create a connection — ideally, an emotional connection — with his target customer.
+Rather, Joe hopes to create a connection — ideally, an emotional connection — with his target customer.

 Joe knows that he should not make business decisions in a random or haphazard way.
 Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are important factors that underscore the process of developing a marketing strategy.
 How can a marketing strategy benefit Joe?

 A marketing strategy will help Joe create a plan to sell his plumbing products and services in a more cost-effective and profitable manner.
 A Winning Marketing Strategy, in particular, is critical to Joe’s success.
-Recognizing the need and importance of having a Winning Marketing Strategy, Joe hires S.B.
-Lemons & Company to help grow his business.
+Recognizing the need and importance of having a Winning Marketing Strategy to grow his business, Joe hires S.B.
+Lemons & Company.
 You should too.

 © S.B.
 Lemons & Company, L.L.C.
 All rights reserved.